NFT-com/indexer/DEPLOYMENT.md

 > If you update the sql files and want to redeploy them.
 > There are two options to update the container:
 > * Manually
-> * Shutting down the container and running `docker volume prume` and then starting up the container again
+> * Shutting down the container and running `docker volume prune` and then starting up the container again

 ### Redis